SEO & Visibility

 }

-Note on BreadcrumbList: Only add breadcrumbs if you actually display them on the page, or if your site has a clear hierarchy that you can consistently maintain.
-Do not add them ad hoc on some pages and not others.
+Note on BreadcrumbList: Only add breadcrumbs if you also actually show them on the page, or if your site has a clear hierarchy you can maintain consistently.
+Not ad hoc on some pages but not others.

 Note on Product pages: Product pages require Product schema with additional properties (offers, availability, reviews, aggregateRating, etc.).
-This is outside the scope of this article.
+That falls outside the scope of this article.

 Page-level JSON-LD for blog articles

-For blog articles, you use a slightly different set of nodes.
+For blog articles use a slightly different set of nodes.

 • WebPage (required)